-4.1 Dependency on synoptic-weather situation
+4.1 Dependency on Synoptic Weather Situation

-The synoptic weather classification GrossWetterTypes (GWT) provides insight in which conditions mesocyclones are likely to occur.
-Figure 5a shows the complete tracks of all detected mesocyclones (lines) as well as the location of mesocyclone initiation (dots), colour-coded by the corresponding flow direction.
-Figure 5b provides a histogram of the overall occurrence of all weather classes during the analysed period, in comparison to the histogram focusing on the days with mesocyclone activity.
-Figure 5c presents the fraction of days in each weather class that produce a mesocyclone during the analysis period.
+The synoptic weather classification GWT Gross Wetter Types (GWT) provides insight in which synoptical flow situations mesocyclones are likely to occur.
+Figure 5 shows the location a) shows the complete tracks of all detected mesocyclones (lines) as well as the location of mesocyclone initiation (dots), color coded by the corresponding flow direction.
+Figure 5 b)

+260 provides a histogram of the overall occurrence of all weather classes during the analyzed period, in comparison to the histogram focusing on the days with mesocyclone activity.
+Figure 5 c) presents the fraction of days in each weather class that produce a mesocyclone during the analysis period.

-Flow from the southwest is responsible for the majority (55%) of mesocyclone detections.
-These situations are generally characterised by air masses originating in the warm, humid Mediterranean area.
-They hold high amounts of convective available potential energy (CAPE) and moisture, thus presenting favourable conditions for severe convection.
-In the analysed time period, approximately 25 % of days with a southwesterly flow produced at least one mesocyclone (see Fig. 5c).
-Amongst others, Mohr et al. (2020) and Wapler and James (2014) show that a southwesterly flow induces favourable conditions for deep, moist convection in most of central and western Europe.
-A particularly potent synoptic constellation is called the "Spanish plume" (Morris, 1986; Peyraud, 2013), where the low-level southwesterly flow is in the prefrontal zone of an approaching cold front over France; the mid-level flow supplies warm, dry air stemming from the Iberian peninsula; and the upper-level flow is westerly, with cooler, Atlantic air.
+Flow from the Southwest is responsible for the majority (55 %) of mesocyclone detections.
+These situations are often characterized by air masses generally characterized by air masses originating in the warm, humid Mediterranean area.
+They hold high amounts

+- 265 of CAPE convective available potential energy (CAPE) and moisture, thus presenting favorable conditions for severe convection.
+In the analyzed time period, approximately 25 % of days with a Southwesterly flow produced at least one mesocyclone.
+Amongst others, Mohr et al. (2020) and Wapler and James (2014) show that a Southwesterly flow induces favourable conditions for deep, moist convection in most of central and Western Europe.
+A particularly potent synoptic constellation is called the "Spanish plume" (Peyraud, 2013) (Morris, 1986; Peyraud, 2013), where the lowlevel Southwesterly flow is in the - 270 prefrontal zone of an approaching cold front over France, the midlevel flow supplies warm, dry air stemming from the Iberian peninsula and the upper-level flow is Westerly, with cooler, Atlantic air.
 This leads to high amounts of CAPE in addition to lifting occurring through the approaching front.
 The vertical change in flow direction provides directional wind shear, which is beneficial for mesocyclone development (Peyraud, 2013).
-Depending on the altitude of the transition to the westerly upper-level flow, a fraction of Spanish plume events may also be classified as westerly flow in the GWT classification.
-As shown in Schemm et al. (2016), approaching fronts also play an important role in hail formation, particularly in Swiss regions, where hail falls less frequently.
+Depending on the altitude of the transition to the Westerly upperlevel flow, a fraction of Spanish plume events may also be classified as Westerly flow in the GWT classification.
+As shown in

+275 Schemm et al. (2016), approaching fronts also play an important role in hail formation, particularly in Swiss regions, where hail falls less frequently.